-Payment of the daily allowance is subject to the condition that your ability to work has been reduced by at least 10 percent due to an accident at work or occupational disease.
+A daily allowance may be paid if your ability to work has been reduced by at least 10 percent due to an accident at work or occupational disease.
 The daily allowance may also be paid in the form of a partial allowance if your work disability is only partial.
 We assess the impairment of working capacity based on medical reports.

 Amount of daily allowance